Calibrating distribution models from PELVE: Calibration from finite-point constraints

-As we see above, the PELVE calibration problem is complicated even when only two points on the PELVE curve are given.
-If we extend the calibration problem to more points, the problem will be more difficult to solve.
-In the next section, we will characterize distribution from a given PELVE function.
+As we see above, the PELVE calibration problem is quite technical even when only two points on the PELVE curve are given.
+By extending the constraint to more than two points, the problem will in general become much more complicated.
+We briefly discuss this problem in this section.

+For the $n$-point constraint problem, we first need to figure out the admissible set for $(\epsilon_i,c_i)_{i=1,\dots, n}$.
+By Lemma \ref{lem:bound_1}, the admissible set for the $n$-point calibration problem is a subset of However, it is not clear whether each point in the above set is admissible.
+There are other constraints for the admissible points such as Proposition \ref{pro:c_2_bound}.
+Once the admissible set is determined, we need to divide the admissible set according to the position of $\epsilon_i$ and $c_i\epsilon_i$, $i=1,\dots, n$.
+Furthermore, the case $c_i=1$ and $c_i\epsilon_i=c_j\epsilon_j$ for $i,j =1, \dots, n$ need special attention as Cases 1, 2 and 3 in the two-point constraint problem.
+For instance, in the three-point constraint problem, we need to discuss over 10 separate cases.